 There is the same amount of water on Earth as there was when the dinosaurs lived.
 Since then, water has either relocated or is in another form such as liquid, solid or gas.
 Todays concern is PROTECTING the water from being contaminated!

 Here's a FACT: What's dumped on the ground, poured down the drain, or tossed in the trash can pollute the sources of our drinking water.
 ACTION: You can take used motor oil, batteries and other automotive fluids to an automotive service center that recycles them.
 Take leftover paint, solvents, and toxic household products to special collection centers.
 Also by using low flow shower heads and faucets as well as repairing all leaks in your plumbing system you can help preserve this precious resource for future generations.

-Definitions

-Term Definition

-ppm parts per million, or milligrams per liter (mg/L)

-ppb parts per billion, or microgram per liter (ug/L)
+Term Definition ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion, or microgram per liter (ug/L) positive es samples the number of positive samples taken that year % posit ive samples/month percent of samples taken monthly that were positive

-positives samples

-the number of positive samples taken that year

-% positive samples/month percent of samples taken monthly that were positive pCi/L picocuries per liter contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-ND Not detected N/A Not applicable

-MCLG Maximum Contaminant Level Goal: The level of a

-Maximum Contaminant Level: The highest level of a

-MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-MRDL Maximum Residual Disinfectant Level

-MRDLG Maximum Residual Disinfectant Level Goal

-T Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.

-AL Action Level: The concentration of copper and lead in potable water which determines if treatment requirements are necessary for a public water system.
+- pCi/L ND picocuries per liter Not detected - Not applicable - MCI G Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow - for a margin of safety.
+Maximum Contaminant Level: The highest level of a MCL contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology MRDL Maximum Residual Disinfectant Level - MRDLG Maximum Residual Disinfectant Level Goal Treatment Technique: A required process intended to reduce the level of a contaminant in drinking TT - AL - Action Level: The concentration of copper and lead in potable water which determines if treatment requirements are necessary for a public water system.